Vaccines show declining effectiveness against infection overall but strong protection against hospitalization amid delta variant

 Others, such as a study in Israel, found larger declines in protection against infection.
 One U.S. report that has not yet gone through peer review, collecting data from Mayo Clinic Health System facilities in five states, found a drop in the Pfizer-BioNTech vaccine’s effectiveness against delta infections to 42 percent.
 The other mRNA vaccine, made by Moderna, was 76 percent effective.

 The new study from New York is the first to assess vaccine protection against coronavirus infection across the entirety of a U.S. state amid delta.
 The study authors found a modest drop in effectiveness: It descended from 92 percent in May to 80 percent in late July.
-Twenty percent of new infections and 15 percent of hospitalizations from covid-19, the disease caused by the coronavirus, were among vaccinated people.

-The second of the three studies published Wednesday by the CDC found effectiveness against infection declined for nursing home residents after delta emerged.
+The second of the three studies found effectiveness against infection declined for nursing home residents after delta emerged.
 It dropped from 75 percent in March through May to 53 percent in June and July.
 Vaccination for visitors and staff is crucial, the study authors wrote, and “additional doses of COVID-19 vaccine might be considered for nursing home and long-term care facility residents.”

 The third report, an analysis of patients at 21 hospitals in 18 states, found sustained protection against hospitalization.
 Effectiveness was steady at 86 percent, even in the midsummer months when delta outcompeted other variants of concern.
 For adults who do not have compromised immune systems, that effectiveness stood at 90 percent.

-Many factors influence vaccine effectiveness.
-The changes the scientists observed in New York cannot be attributed to delta with certitude, they noted.
+Many factors influence vaccine effectiveness and the changes the scientists observed in New York cannot be attributed to delta with certitude, they noted.

 If vaccinated people behave in riskier ways, such as not wearing masks in crowded areas, that may influence vaccine effectiveness.
 So might waning immune protections.
-Or, because this is a relative measure, if unvaccinated people acquire immunity through infection, vaccine effectiveness will appear to decline.

 To conduct their study, the researchers in New York linked multiple health reporting systems across the state.
 These included immunization registries, the statewide collection of coronavirus laboratory test results and the system that surveys New York’s inpatient facilities daily.
 Those databases allowed the study authors to connect vaccine status to every new case and hospitalization reported to the state from May 3 to July 25.